dichaelen/ContainersOnAzure_IntroLab/README.md

 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/k8service.png)

-You can now navigate to http://k8serviceendpoint:8080/swagger and test your API
+Note that it might take a couple of minutes to get the external IP in place.
+Once ready you can navigate to http://yourk8serviceendpoint:8080/swagger and test your API

 ### View container telemetry in Application Insights